Albanian language: Schwa

 The schwa in Albanian has a great degree of variability from extreme back to extreme front articulation.
 Although the Indo-European schwa (ə or -h₂-) was preserved in Albanian, in some cases it was lost, possibly when a stressed syllable preceded it.
 Until the standardisation of the modern Albanian alphabet, in which the schwa is spelled as ë, as in the work of Gjon Buzuku in the 16th century, various vowel letters and digraphs were employed, including ae by Lekë Matrënga and é by Pjetër Bogdani in the late 16th and early 17th century.
 Within the borders of Albania, the phoneme is pronounced about the same in both the Tosk and the Gheg dialect due to the influence of standard Albanian.
 However, in the Gheg dialects spoken in the neighbouring Albanian-speaking areas of Kosovo and North Macedonia, the phoneme is still pronounced as back and rounded.

+Stress

+Stress in Albanian is on the penultimate syllable, unless the final syllable of a word is open and ends in either a, i or u, or is closed with the vowel not being a schwa, in which case the last syllable is being stressed.
+Throughout inflections it is generally kept where it stands in the base form.

 Grammar

 Albanian has a canonical word order of SVO (subject–verb–object) like English and many other Indo-European languages.
 Albanian nouns are categorised by gender (masculine, feminine and neuter) and inflected for number (singular and plural) and case.
 There are five declensions and six cases (nominative, accusative, genitive, dative, ablative, and vocative), although the vocative only occurs with a limited number of words (such as 'bir' ("son"), vocative case: biro, zog ("bird") vocative case: zogo), and the forms of the genitive and dative are identical (a genitive construction employs the prepositions i/e/të/së alongside dative morphemes).
 Some dialects also retain a locative case, which is not present in standard Albanian (e.g. "në malt" loc.sg.def).
 The cases apply to both definite and indefinite nouns, and there are numerous cases of syncretism.

 The following shows the declension of mal (mountain), a noun in the masculine class which takes "i" in the definite singular: